blazerer/cv/index.md

  Turkish Languages Translator and Yakut Language<br>
  Worked on the multi-language translation models with Tranformer RNNs and tried to find the best experiments' setup by preparation of corpora and tuning of models.<br><br>
  In the end, we achieved better quality in comparison to our baselines on the az-ru, kz-ru, uz-ru and other turk languages. <br>
- For the yakut language it was the first registered translation system.
-Thus, as Yakut language is endangered one but has highly significance for the russian indigenous people, this achievement was reflected in the documentary:
+ Yakut language is endangered one and our translator was the first registered translation system for it.
+As this language has high significance for the russian indigenous people, this achievement was reflected in the dedicated documentary:
  </i>
  <br>
  <br>